Food and drink

 - Maki Mono, Level 2, Easterfield Building—sushi and other Japanese cuisine.

-- The Lab, ground floor, Easterfield Building—salads, noodles and juices, vegetarian options available.
+- The Lab, ground floor, Easterfield Building and in The Hub—salads, noodles and juices, vegetarian options available.

 - Nam D—Vietnamese Street Food, the Hub—vegetarian options available.